Refined floor diagrams from higher genera and lambda classes: The key calculation

 We would like to compute the relative Gromov-Witten invariant $N_{g,\rel}^{\hat{\mu} \nu \hat{\rho} \sigma}$ of $\F_{k}^{\hat{\rho} \sigma}$ using the degeneration $\tilde{\pi} \colon \tilde{X} \rightarrow \A^1$.
-A priori, the degeneration formula cannot be used to degenerate relative problems: it is in general as complicated as to study general normal crossings degenerations.
-But in the present situation, we have Lemma \ref{key_lemma}: this guarantees that the various relative conditions along $D_{-k}$ and $D_{k}$ never interact in a non-trivial way.
-It follows that the degeneration formula in relative Gromov-Witten theory can actually be applied to this case.
-We obtain:
+A priori, the degeneration formula of \cite{MR1938113} cannot be used to study the degeneration of a relative problem.
+But in the present situation, Lemma \ref{key_lemma} guarantees that the various relative conditions along $D_{-k}$ and $D_{k}$ never interact in a non-trivial way.
+It follows that the degeneration formula of \cite{MR1938113} can actually be applied to this case.
+The degeneration formula takes the form